dvreeze/tqa-java-examples/README.rst

 underscore.
 That's the case for TQA, yaidom etc. It is very important to never mix multiple Scala major versions (2.12, 2.13, 3 etc.) in a dependency tree involving Scala dependencies.
 (The only exception is where the Scala library itself depends on another one.)

-As a last remark, make sure that Java 8+ is used.
+As a last Scala-related remark, make sure that Java 8+ is used.
 Scala 3 (as well as 2.12. and 2.13) requires it.

+The program to run is "ShowTaxonomyMemoryFootprint".
+See the documenting comments there for more information about how to run it, and what input it expects.

 .. _XBRL: https://www.xbrl.org/
 .. _`TQA`: https://github.com/dvreeze/tqa